diegoflassa/Fuze.CSGOmatches/README.md

 *(You can expand this section with more details about specific features implemented)*

-* Displays a list of CS:GO matches.
+* Displays a list upcoming of CS:GO matches.
 * Shows details for a selected match.
 * **Localization**: Supports both English (en) and Portuguese (pt) languages.
+* Some of the design decision were made to showcase my expertise in Android development. and, although not needed in such a simple project, i choose to implement them.

 ## Tech Stack & Architectural Decisions

 This project is built using modern Android development practices and libraries.
-Using Android Studio Narwhal | 2025.1.1 Patch 1
+Using Android Studio Narwhal | 2025.1.1 Patch 1, and Java 21

 ### Core Architecture

+* **build-config**: The project uses a build config module that is used to store all logic related to the build and, if needed share it.
+  This makes the modules build.gradle.kts appear "naked", but all its logics is applied from (`android-application-convention.gradle.kts`) or (`android-library-convention.gradle.kts`)
 * **Modular Design**: The project is structured into multiple modules (`app`, `feature-core`, `feature-main`, `feature-details`) to promote separation of concerns, scalability, and maintainability.